 Malta is a major tourist hotspot starting from June till September/October.
 Visiting Malta between March and May is the perfect time to avoid the hustle and bustle of tourists.

 My favourite thing to do in Malta in Spring is to go on hikes.
 The Victoria Lines are perfect for nature lovers.
+Don’t forget to check out our sister island Gozo.
+It is a quieter and more rural version of Malta.
+You’ll love it.
 I mean, look at that view!

 Other recommendations I have is to go on a picnic in Ta’ Qali or Baħrija.